raoul2000/yii2-workflow/guide/workflow-creation.md

-# Workflow Creation
+# Workflow Creation : PHP Source

+The way a workflow is defined depends on the [Workflow Source](workflow-source.md) component we will be using.
+By default the *SimpleWorkflowBehavior* is using an instance of the class `WorkflowPhpSource` defined in the namespace `raoul2000\workflow\source\php`.
-In the first release, a workflow is defined as an associative PHP array that is returned by a class that implements the *raoul2000\workflow\base\IWorkflowDefinitionProvider* interface.
-In this chapter we are going to learn how to create this array and thus define the craziest workflow ever !! ... humm ok, maybe not really.
+This component is able to read a workflow definition out of an associative PHP array.
+In this chapter we are going to learn how to create this array and thus define the craziest workflow ever !! ... humm ok, maybe not really....

 ## Identifiers

-Identifiers used for both statuses and workflows are `strings` that must start with a letter followed by alpha numerical characters.
+Identifiers used for both statuses and workflows are case sensitive `strings` that must start with a letter followed by alpha numerical characters.
 If you need a delimiter, you can use the minus (-) characters.

 Example :